Gisèle Bienne

 Gisèle Bienne (/fr/; born 1946 in Chavanges, Aube) is a French writer who has written many novels.
 She lives in Reims, where she conducts writing workshops after she has been literature teacher and painter.
 She has published more than a dozen novels and won two literary awards.
 She also writes for magazines.
-She writes for adults but for teens that she met in college and high schools.
+She writes for adults and teens that she has met in college and high schools.